r01hee/SimpleWebInspector/README.md

 # Simple Web Inspector

-Simple Web Inspector is the inspector via web, that is possible to edit transform of GameObject such as position, rotation, scale.
+Simple Web Inspector is the inspector via web, that is possible to edit transform of GameObject such as position, rotation, scale even if runtime of built application.

 ![demo](https://raw.githubusercontent.com/wiki/r01hee/SimpleWebInspector/images/demo.gif)